MikroElektronika/mikrosdk_click_v2/clicks/nanobeacon/README.md

 ### Application Task

-> Every 10 seconds, it restarts and configures the device for advertisement with the Eddystone URI beacon format set to click boards webpage: https://www.mikroe.com/click
+> Every 10 seconds, it restarts and configures the device for advertisement with the Eddystone URI beacon format set to Click boards webpage: https://www.mikroe.com/click

 ```c
 void application_task ( void )